hendersontrent/r-club-intro-bayes/r-club-intro-to-bayes.md

 ========================================================
 class: small-code

-Since I expect a positive relationship, here is my prior distribution for the model intercept.
+Since I have no real clue how many goals there'd be if there were zero marks, I have a really vague prior for the intercept:

 <img src="r-club-intro-to-bayes-figure/unnamed-chunk-11-1.png" title="plot of chunk unnamed-chunk-11" alt="plot of chunk unnamed-chunk-11" width="850px" height="450px" />